 Production Occupations in Biotech Pharmaceuticals

 Following approval from the U.S. Food and Drug Administration, a drug can be produced on a large scale.
 Production workers oversee the manufacturing, assembly and packaging of the drugs.
 Machine setters, inspectors and tablet testers are common roles, as are positions that focus exclusively on quality control and quality assurance.
-According to Payscale.com as of January 2017, pharmaceutical products assemblers made an average hourly wage of $13.44.
+According to Payscale.com as of July 2019, pharmaceutical products assemblers made an average annual wage of $35,000.

 Job Requirements for Biotech Pharmaceutical Careers